amitine26/Group37_MATH189_Final/README.md

 ## Limitations

-* **Geographic Granularity:** The ZORI long-term rent dataset was aggregated at the ZIP code level, which is much broader than the coordinate-level data provided by InsideAirbnb.
+* **Geographic Resolution:** The ZORI long-term rent dataset was aggregated at the ZIP code level, which is much broader than the coordinate-level data provided by InsideAirbnb.
 This discrepancy may have diluted highly localized rent changes on specific streets or blocks.
 * **Macroeconomic Confounders:** Observing market changes over a two-year period introduces confounding variables (e.g., inflation, shifting Federal Reserve interest rates, post-pandemic travel trends) that the current models could not fully isolate.